List of MBTA bus routes

-The Massachusetts Bay Transportation Authority bus division operates bus routes in the Boston, Massachusetts metropolitan area.
+The Massachusetts Bay Transportation Authority bus division operates 151 bus routes in the Boston, Massachusetts metropolitan area.
 All routes connect to MBTA subway, MBTA Commuter Rail, and/or other MBTA bus services.
-Many routes are descendants of the streetcar routes of the Boston Elevated Railway, or of suburban companies including the Eastern Massachusetts Street Railway, Middlesex and Boston Street Railway, and Newton and Boston Street Railway.
+Many routes are descendants of the streetcar routes of the Boston Elevated Railway, or of suburban companies including the Eastern Massachusetts Street Railway and Middlesex and Boston Street Railway.
+147 routes are directly operated by the MBTA, while private companies operate four routes under contract.
+Four additional suburban operations are partially funded by the MBTA.

-A number of routes have been temporarily suspended or placed on modified routings during the COVID-19 pandemic.
-While overall service levels were restored to pre-COVID levels in 2021, some routes remain modified or suspended.
-Since 2018, the MBTA has been planning a major bus network overhaul, with implementation expected to complete in 2028.
+Most buses charge local bus fare ($1.70 one-way as of 2024).
+The Silver Line waterfront services (SL1, SL2, SL3, and SLW) charge the standard subway fare ($2.40 one-way as of 2024).
+Express buses have a local portion within a community (which charge the local bus fare), and an express portion that takes a highway to or from downtown Boston (which charges a higher fare of $4.25 as of 2025).

-Key
+A number of routes were temporarily suspended or placed on modified routings during the COVID-19 pandemic; overall service levels were restored to pre-COVID levels in 2021, though some routes were not restored.
+Since 2018, the MBTA has been planning a major bus network overhaul, with implementation expected to be complete in 2028.
+The first changes took place in December 2024.

 Silver Line

-The Silver Line is a bus rapid transit system marketed as rapid transit.
-It is divided into two branches: Waterfront service (SL1, SL2, SL3, and the rush-hour Shuttle) that runs through the South Boston Transitway tunnel, and Washington Street service (SL4 and SL5) that runs on the surface via Washington Street.
+The Silver Line is a six-route bus rapid transit system marketed as rapid transit.
+It is divided into two branches: Waterfront service (SL1, SL2, SL3, and the rush-hour SLW shuttle) that runs through the South Boston Transitway tunnel, and Washington Street service (SL4 and SL5) that runs on the surface via Washington Street.
 The Waterfront service costs the same as a subway fare, while the Washington Street service costs a regular bus fare.
+All Silver Line routes use articulated 60 foot buses; the Waterfront routes use hybrid buses with extended battery range for electric operation in the tunnel.

 The SL5 route was created in 2002 as a replacement for the Washington Street Elevated.
 The Shuttle route began operations in 2004, followed by the SL2 and SL3 (former) in 2004 and SL1 in 2005 when dual-mode buses became available.
 The SL4 was introduced in 2009 as a replacement for the canceled Phase III tunnel.
 A new SL3 route to Chelsea opened in 2018.

 Crosstown

-The crosstown (CT) buses provide limited-stop service on two routes that connect major subway and bus transfer points.
-The routes were created by the MBTA in 1994.
+The two crosstown (CT) routes provide limited-stop service on two routes that connect major subway and bus transfer points.
+Three crosstown routes were created by the MBTA in 1994; route CT1 was merged with route 1 in 2019.